-- Section 26(1) of the PDPA provides that an organisation shall not transfer any personal data to a country or territory outside Singapore except in accordance with requirements prescribed under the PDPA to ensure that organisations provide a standard of protection to personal data so transferred that is comparable to the protection under the PDPA.
+- Organisations shall not transfer any personal data to a country or territory outside Singapore, except in accordance with requirements prescribed under the PDPA to ensure that organisations provide a standard of protection to personal data so transferred that is comparable to the protection under the PDPA.

-- An exemption granted under section 26(2) may be granted subject to such conditions as the PDPC may specify in writing and may be revoked at any time by the PDPC.
+- Exemption may be granted subject to conditions specified by the PDPC and may be revoked at any time.

-- The provision(s) of the PDPA for which the exemption is sought
+- Provision(s) of the PDPA for which the exemption is sought;

-- Whether there are any alternative courses of action (i.e. apart from obtaining an exemption) that have been considered that would not lead to a breach of the provision(s), with explanations on why such alternatives are not feasible
+- Alternative courses of action that have been considered and the reasons why such alternatives are not feasible;

-- In the case of a section 26(2) application, the identity of person(s)/organisation(s) or class of persons/organisations seeking the exemption, details of the type and volume of personal data intended to be transferred, and all relevant circumstances of the transfer
+- Identity of the person(s) or organisation(s) seeking the exemption.
+For exemption from the Transfer Limitation Obligation, please include details of the type and volume of personal data to be transferred, and all relevant circumstances of the transfer; and